Book your Spring Early Bird Package now!

 Applicants submitting the Coalition Application or Common Application will respond to one of the following prompts in 400 words or fewer.

-Reflect on a time when you have worked to enhance a community to which you feel connected.
-Why have these efforts been meaningful to you?
+2. Reflect on your membership in a community to which you feel connected.
+Why is this community meaningful to you?
 You may define community however you like.

 We try our best to make sure our guides are as up to date as possible, but we still recommend confirming each prompt and word count with the school in question.